 For some, having great weather on holiday is important.
-We can honestly say that nobody really goes to Ireland for the weather, unless the expectation s to experience four seasons in a single day.
+Honestly, nobody really goes to Ireland for the weather, unless the expectation is to experience four seasons in a single day which is quite possible in some places.
 While this extreme may not happen every single day, it is not at all uncommon to experience bone chilling cold, rain, and short sleeve sunshine and heat in a single 24-hour period.
 The Irish weather is always changing and the best approach is to simply go along with the flow and pack layers.
-A warm sweater, rain jacket and good shoes are the most important things to bring.
+A warm sweater, good rain jacket and good shoes are the most important things to bring.
 Even if it rains, as it probably will, you will be having so much fun that you really won’t notice the weather that much!
 Besides, you can always duck into one of the many pubs for a break and some craic and before you know it, the rain has passed.

 What are the best months to visit?

-For many Americans, there may be limited choices as unlike their European counterparts, most Americans get by on a mere two-weeks of vacation each year.
+For many Americans, there may be limited choices as most Americans get by on a mere two-weeks of vacation each year.
 Choice may not be an option, so go when you can!
-For those who do have flexibility in scheduling, the following overview may help you to decide:
+For those who do have flexibility in scheduling, the following overview may help you to decide.

 Ireland in July and August

 The months of July and August are peak season which means crowds, and higher prices.
 Airfares are substantially higher during these months and unless you book well in advance, the best hotels and B&B’s will already be filled leaving you with limited choices.
+The best places are usually booked quite full already by January and February for the upcoming summer season.
 July in particular is when many Europeans take vacation so besides the crowds of American tourists, there are also European families on holiday.
-One advantage of July and August is that there is extensive daylight and darkness does not fall until after 10:30 at night.
-This leaves plenty of time for outdoor attractions and other activities.
+One advantage of July and August is that there is extensive daylight and darkness does not fall until after 10:30 at night, which leaves plenty of time for outdoor attractions and other activities.

 Ireland in November, December, January and February

-These are the winter months and often wetter than the other months.
+These are the winter months and often wetter than the other months of the year.
 Still, many people enjoy visiting during this time.
-The daylight hours can be very short which can limit time for outdoor activities and attractions.
+The daylight hours can be very short which can limit time for outdoor activities and attractions, and some attractions close down for the season.
 On the flip side, this leaves more time for relaxing by the fire in the pubs and listening to traditional music while enjoying your pint or hot whiskey.
 Christmas time can be absolutely magical in Dublin and other cities which makes December a great option for a weekend or longer trip.

 Ireland in March